JavierABH/CCAR_Programming_Bench/README.md

-# CCAR_EOL_PROJECT
+# CCar Programming Bench
-Sequence that show images and communication to a android device with adb commands
+GUI for the technicians for debug device with android